tc39/proposal-import-attributes/README.md

 The ImportDeclaration would allow any arbitrary assertions after the `assert` keyword.

-For example, the `type` assertion indicates a module type, and can be used to load JSON modules with the following syntax.
+For example, the `type` assertion could be used to indicate a module type, for example importing a JSON module with the following syntax.

 ```mjs
 import json from "./foo.json" assert { type: "json" };